fjp/fjp.github.io/_projects/fpv_race_quad.md

 ## Race Quad

 In this project we will build a race quad.
-For the parts check out this [post](/projects/fpv-quad/components).
+For the parts that will be used to build this quad check out the [part list](/projects/fpv-quad/components).

 If you are new to this hobby follow this project.
 All terms are explained in the [glossar](/projects/fpv-quad/fpv-glossar).